-9.1 Test Specimen Dimensions-Determine the diameter or the thickness and width of the gage section of each test specimen, or both, to within 0.02 mm on at least three different cross-sectional planes in the gage section.
-To avoid damage in the critical gage section area make these measurements either optically (for example, using an optical comparator) or mechanically using a flat, anvil-type micrometer.
-In either case, the resolution of the instrument shall be as specified in 6.7.
-Exercise extreme caution to prevent damage to the test specimen gage section.
-Record and report the measured dimensions and locations of the measurements for use in the calculation of the tensile stress at fracture.
+9.1 Test Specimen Dimensions-Determine the thickness and width of the gage section of each test specimen to within 0.02 mm on at least three different cross-sectional planes in the gage section.
+To avoid damage in the critical gage section area perform these measurements optically (for example, an optical comparator).
+Alternatively, mechanical measurements may be made using flat-anvil, ball-tipped, or sharp-anvil micrometers exercising extreme caution to prevent damage to the test specimen gage section.
+In any case the resolution of the instrument shall be as specified in 6.7.
+Record and report the measured dimensions and locations of the measurements for use in the calculation of stresses and strains.
 Use the average of the multiple measurements in the stress calculations.